MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 1. **Read API documentation.** You will find it in the  [APIs menu](https://sandbox-developer.mobilepay.dk/product).

 2. **Log-in on the developer portal.** Go to [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/) and log in with your credentials.

 3. **Create an app in the developer portal.** Go to My Apps > Create new App to register a new application.
 You need to supply the `x-ibm-client-id` when calling APIs.
 You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.
 More details about the usage of `x-ibm-client-id` below in the authentication section.

 4. **Subscribe the app to APIs.**  Go to [APIs](https://sandbox-developer.mobilepay.dk/product) and subscribe to the following APIs:
 -  Subscriptions
 -  Subscriptions User Simulation

 5. **Receive OAuth  Credentials via zip file.** The Credentials will be used when calling the token endpoint (described below) to generate an access token.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
 DeveloperSupport will provide the password via text message to ensure the password protected file and the password is not transmitted together.
 You will also receive a testuser to  [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/)

+6. **Send your redirect URI to developer@mobilepay.dk** The redirect_uri will be used once the user authenticates successfully.
+MobilePay will only redirect users to a registered redirect_uri, in order to prevent redirection attacks where an authorization code or access token can be obtained by an attacker.
+The redirect_uri must be an https endpoint to prevent tokens from being intercepted during the authorization process.MobilePay allows you to register multiple redirect_uri.
+You need to provide your own redirect_uri and send it to developer@mobilepay.dk so it can be whitelisted.
+We will whitelist is as soon as we process your email request and we will confirm via e-mail, once it has been whitelisted.

 Now you are ready to move on to the authentication section below.